michelecomfort/tic-tac-toe/README.md

 ## Installation Instructions

-Github deploy <a href = 'https://michelecomfort.github.io/tic-tac-toe/'>link here.</a>
+Github Deploy <a href = 'https://michelecomfort.github.io/tic-tac-toe/'>link here.</a>

-Github repository <a href='https://github.com/michelecomfort/tic-tac-toe'>link here.</a>
+Github Repository <a href='https://github.com/michelecomfort/tic-tac-toe'>link here.</a>

 - Fork this project to your own Github account.
 - Clone the repository to your local machine.